 Why Combine Mindfulness & Character Strengths?

-Until recently, mindfulness and strengths have been treated as separate areas of practice and research.
-I believe these robust areas of well-being are inseparable.
+In the past, mindfulness and strengths have been treated as separate areas of practice and research.
+However, I believe these robust areas of well-being are inseparable.
 Here are 12 ways that mindfulness can help your strengths practice and strengths of character can help your mindfulness practice.

-- Character strengths provide mindfulness practitioners a common language to capture positive states and traits, many of which are organic outcomes of mindfulness.
+Character strengths provide a common language of positive states and traits that define your goodness, many of which are organic outcomes of mindfulness.

-- Character strengths offer individuals who practice mindfulness a way to deal with the vexing obstacles and barriers that naturally emerge during mindfulness practices (e.g., mind wandering).
+Character strengths provide a focus to help you deal with vexing obstacles and barriers, such as mind wandering, that naturally emerge during mindfulness practices.

-- Character strengths elicit a greater awareness of the positive potential within us, and, taken a step further, offer a pathway to explore and develop character strengths.
+Mindfulness makes you more aware of the positive potential within you and offers a pathway to explore and develop your character strengths.

-- Mindfulness offers an anchor to the practice of character strengths as individuals often are uncertain what direction to take and how to work with strengths.
+Mindfulness offers an anchor to the practice of character strengths and provides direction on how to apply your strengths.

-- Mindfulness motivates individuals to use their signature strengths more, which is particularly relevant since some research has found that only 1/3 of individuals have a meaningful awareness of their strengths.
-And for those that are aware, there is likely the issue of strengths blindness and taking one’s strengths for granted by downplaying them as “ordinary.”
+Mindfulness motivates you to use your signature strengths more, which is particularly relevant since some research has found that only 1/3 of people have a meaningful awareness of their strengths.
+And for those that are aware, there is likely the issue of strengths blindness and taking your strengths for granted by downplaying them as “ordinary.”
 Mindfulness may be the ideal approach for remedying this “taking-strengths-for-granted” effect.